 The following form can be used to provide additional information about alternative loans:

 Self-certification form for private education loans

-Please contact the Office of Financial Aid at (630) 617-3075 for more information about alternative loans.
+Please contact the Office of Student Financial Services at (630) 617-3017 for more information about alternative loans.

 Remember: the choice is yours to borrow wisely!
 We will honor your request for whatever reason you choose to make it.
 Keep in mind that these are loans—they must be repaid.

 Students are notified by award notice or Bluenet notification of the amounts they are eligible to borrow.
 If interested in borrowing, a student must indicate acceptance on the paper award notice or BlueNet.
 Paper award notices must be signed and returned to the Office of Student Financial Services.

 The student may borrow a lesser amount by crossing out the amount(s) listed and writing in the amount that the student wants to borrow per term, and return the award letter to the Office of Student Financial Services.
 For students with BlueNet notification, decreases in loan amounts may be made using the Financial Aid Acceptance form.

 Any time the student makes a change (in enrollment dates, credit hours, residency status, etc.) that causes the tuition, room, or board to change, a loan may be refigured and reprocessed.

 New student borrowers must complete Entrance Counseling at studentloans.gov.
 The loan will not credit to the student's account until both a Master Promissory Note and Entrance Counseling are completed.

 When the student graduates or drops below half time enrollment, the student must complete exit counseling to review the provisions of the student's loans.
 This may be done online at www.studentloans.gov.
 Exit counseling will provide information on: